eloicampagne/gnn4elf/README.md

 # gnn4elf

-Graph neural network code and forecasts accompanying the paper "Graph Neural Networks for Electricity Forecasting" (gnn4elf).
+Graph neural network code and forecasts accompanying the paper "Graph Neural Networks for Electricity Load Forecasting" (gnn4elf).
 This repository implements training and evaluation pipelines built on top of the [GraphToolbox package](https://github.com/eloicampagne/graphtoolbox).

 ## Highlights
 - Implements models and training scripts used in the paper.